-After we take in the view from the area’s hills, there will be stops for fresh-squeezed juice and, later on, a visit to a classic local restaurant for some traditional Afro-Brazilian specialties.
-We end our walk at an old-school sailors’ haunt that specializes in roast goat accompanied by glasses of Portuguese port, soaking up the atmosphere of an area whose own story tells the larger story of Rio itself.
+After we take in the view from the area’s hills, there will be stops for Amazonian açaí and other interesting bites while we soak up the atmosphere of an area whose own story tells the larger story of Rio itself.

 Note: This walk does include some hills and stairs.
 Though punctuated by plenty of stops, it can be strenuous at times.

 Fee includes everything consumed on the walk.
 Some special features: